tapis-project/documentation/source/technical/files.rst

 ~~~~~~~

 Tapis supports listing files or objects on a Tapis system.
 The type for items listed will depend on system type.
-For example for LINUX they will be posix files and for S3 they will be storage objects.
+For example, for LINUX they will be posix files and for S3 they will be storage objects.
 See the next section below for
 additional considerations for S3 type systems.
-For example, for S3 systems the recurse flag is ignored and all objects
+On S3 systems, for example, the recurse flag is ignored and all objects
 with keys matching the path as a prefix are always included.

+For system types that support directory hierarchies the maximum recursion depth is 20.

 To list the files in the effective *rootDir* directory of a Tapis system: